They got video of it now and then the cable networks.

 You do.

-Well, he's concluded that the Army can't sustain the pace of troop deployments to Iraq long enough to break the back of the insurgency, and he cites as evidence the Army's two thousand five recruiting slump, which they say uh missed the the goal for the first time since ninety-nine.
+Well, he's concluded that the Army can't sustain the pace of troop deployments to Iraq long enough to break the back of the insurgency.

-I've I've read that r uh the recruiting goal not having been met is a trumped up story, and it sounds like it is from what you just said.
+I've read that the recruiting goal not having been met is a trumped-up story, and it sounds like it is from what you just said.

-Now now uh, you know, by the way, uh I think uh that's uh uh core correlating recruiting goals with stress on the force um is not the proper correlation.
+Now, by the way, I think that's correlating recruiting goals with stress on the force is not the proper correlation.

-Our recruiting goals in a sense uh have nothing per se to do with the stress on the force.
+Our recruiting goals, in a sense, have nothing per se to do with the stress on the force.

-It's retention, and as I said, retention is at an is at a five year high.
+It's retention, and as I said, retention is at a five-year high.

-Now addressing recruiting, we did miss our seventy, uh excuse me, our 05 goal, but let me put that in perspective and tell you what we've done and what we're doing right now.
+Now, addressing recruiting, we did miss our 70, excuse me, our 05 goal, but let me put that in perspective and tell you what we've done and what we're doing right now.

-So historically, that we did not do uh do bad bad against or our performance was was not that out of line with with uh past performances.
+So, historically, we did not do bad against or our performance was not that out of line with past performances.

-We are trying to grow the Army, so we have a goal of eighty thousand.
+We are trying to grow the Army, so we have a goal of 80,000.

 For the last seven months, we have made our monthly goals.

-And the reason that is is because in the early spring when we started missing goals, we developed and implemented a number of initiatives from increasing the number of recruiters to increasing the incentives to changing and in pr and enhancing our advertising campaigns.
+And the reason that is because in the early spring when we started missing goals, we developed and implemented a number of initiatives from increasing the number of recruiters to increasing the incentives to changing and enhancing our advertising campaigns.

 And as I say, we're on track so far this year.

-But make no mistake about it, is it is challenging, but we are being, I think, very proactive about it, and uh so far so good this year.
+But make no mistake about it, it is challenging, but we are being, I think, very proactive about it, and so far, so good this year.

-And uh everybody that that signs up for the army these days knows pretty much the odds are pretty pretty good they're going to go off somewhere uh into combat or into the theater of battle.
+Well, I think to me, just as an average citizen, we've got essentially an all-volunteer army, and everybody that signs up for the Army these days knows pretty much the odds are pretty good they're going to go off somewhere into combat or into the theater of battle.

 That's right.

-Says something tremendous about when you look at the diversity of this country, uh I I it strikes me how you you can go to a city and you can find nineteen and twenty and twenty-one year olds partying like there's no worry about anything in the world in other parts of the country.
+It strikes me how you can go to a city and you can find 19 and 20 and 21-year-olds partying like there's no worry about anything in the world.

 And I'm not criticizing either side.